cmkobel/cmkobel/README.md

 🚀 My current flagship project is the [CompareM2](https://comparem2.readthedocs.io/) genomes-to-report pipeline which has just been published on bioconda.

-I'm looking for a postdoctoral fellowship position in Copenhagen or online from spring 2025.
-Let me know if you have a lead.

 Check out my personal webpage at https://cmkobel.github.io/ for more info.
 Have a nice day!

 ```